 - Shark: Lori Greiner and Kevin O’Leary

-Naturally, the sharks were impressed with the sales numbers and were further amazed by the financial health of LARQ.
-According to Justin, LARQ had an excess of $6.5 million in the bank and donates 1% of all revenue to charitable partners that help people gain access to clean water all over the globe.
+Additionally, LARQ has an excess of $6.5 million in the bank.
+The company also donates 1% of all revenue to charitable partners that help people gain access to clean water all over the globe.

-Seeing the opportunity at hand, Justin countered back, asking the sharks if they were willing to pool their money together for $1.5 million for a 4.5% equity share with an additional 1% in advisory shares.
-Unfortunately for Justin, Robert felt that the deal was getting too complicated, so he decided to drop out.
+Seeing the opportunity at hand, Justin counters back, asking the sharks if they are willing to pool their money together.
+His counter is $1.5 million, for a 4.5% equity share, with an additional 1% in advisory shares.

-LARQ has since been featured on a handful of news outlets and is considered to be one of the best water bottles on the market today.
-The LARQ Bottle PureVis has received 2,093 5-star reviews on LARQ’s own website from satisfied customers, with LARQ Bottle Movement PureVis getting 737 5-star reviews, and the LARQ Pitcher PureVis selling fairly well too.
+The company has since been featured on a handful of news outlets and is considered to be one of the best water bottles on the market today.
+Additionally, the water bottles and pitchers have strong, positive reviews on Amazon.

 Considering all the positive publicity that the LARQ has been getting lately, we wouldn’t be surprised if, in the next LARQ update, we’ll be hearing about the company being worth $1 billion.